In Edmonton, winning changes everything

 They have not lost three in a row since the first week of February.

 McDavid, the game’s ascending superstar, was 9 the last time the Oilers were in the playoffs.
 Leon Draisaitl, the German forward who joined McDavid among the NHL’s scoring leaders, was 10.
 The oldest player dressing for games, Mark Letestu, was 21.
-He is from a small town north of Edmonton and he went to Game 3 of the Stanley Cup final in 2006 on a date with the woman who would become his wife.
+He is from a small town east of Edmonton and he went to Game 3 of the Stanley Cup final in 2006 on a date with the woman who would become his wife.

 A young woman and her boyfriend danced joyously, as if nobody was watching, in the beer garden at Rogers Place two hours before Saturday night’s game.
 Afterward, the surrounding streets were alive with people chanting and shouting late into the night.